 ARTS 1030 THREE DIMENSIONAL DESIGN.
 3 hours.
 6 hours lab per week.
 A course in principles of threedimensional design.
 An introduction to the methods, materials, tools and safety-procedures of sculpture.
 Spring.
 ARTS 1040 INTRODUCTION TO CAREERS IN VISUAL ART.
 1 hour.
-Exemption from or successful completion of READ 0099, ENGL 0099 and MATH 0099.
 An introduction to the options for professional training and careers in the visual arts.
 Fall.